102-30 Using Stock Market Orders & Limit Orders For Better Trading

 Market Order

 A market order is the most basic type of order.
 When you place a market order, you instruct your broker to buy or sell shares at the current market price.
-Market orders are typically filled very quickly, but there is no guarantee that you will get the exact price you were hoping for.
+Market orders are typically filled very quickly, but there is no guarantee that you will get the exact price you hoped for.

 Opening a market order on a stock means you wish to buy that stock at the current market “Ask” price.
 This is the quickest executing type of order, as it means you will accept the Ask price closest to the current market price.
 The price you get may differ from the displayed price on the exchange when you place the order because of factors related to volatility and liquidity.